 Since that first night of extra-indulgence, we've continued using it an average of 4 times a week.
 We've also taken advantage of the amazing guarantee 2-3 times and had things fixed quickly.

 1. The Vitamix destroys ice.
 We always laugh about how the ice is completely toast in the machine.
 You can turn it into ice water within a few seconds if you want, or you can make slushie type drinks by going a little lighter on the speed.
 The Vitamix destroys ice like nothing you've ever seen, and that's a fundamental difference between a high quality blender and a cheaper one.
 Learn why it's so powerful from Vitamix's website.

 2. Vitamix is so fast.
 I can remember using a cheap blender as a kid and it took so long to get to even smoothie consistency, and you'd never really make it to a smooth texture like for a juice.
-Here's an explanation of why the Vitamix is so durable.

 3. The control mechanisms are simple.
 There are three buttons and all you do is turn it on, swivel the speed from low to high blending speed and then kick it into high gear with the last switch.
 There aren't different buttons for different types of food.

 4. Vitamix has a good guarantee.
 The machines carry a 7-year warranty that covers defects in workmanship and material, as well as normal wear and tear.
 Of course, that can seem subjective, but I've never had an issue when calling and asking for help with something that's not working well.
-You can read more about the warranty here.

 Um, yes.
 We make a lot of smoothies, in a rainbow of colors.
 I prefer using a blender over a juicer because I don't like the idea of losing the fiber into the side of a juicer.